Long Island Siblings' Lemonade Stand Raises Thousands For Charity

 BROOKHAVEN, N.Y.
 (CBSNewYork) – Lemonade stands are no longer kids’ stuff.

-One stand on Long Island has blossomed into a tradition, raising thousands of charitable dollars.
+One stand on Long Island has blossomed into a yearly tradition, raising thousands in charitable dollars.

 Lemon, water and sugar is an unlikely recipe for high-yield fundraising, but a pair of Stony Brook siblings has learned to mix lemonade with something that matters to make a difference, CBS2’s Carolyn Gusoff reported.